-- In Erik Wahlström's God the title character starts out as a petulent and Jerk Ass teenager who slowly matures and learns to take some responsibility for His creation.
-In the end he ends up like an elderly corporate chairman a bit out of the loop, but he manages to settle his differences with Satan, and the two retire together as friends.
+- In Erik Wahlström's God the title character starts out as a petulant and Jerkass teenager who slowly matures and learns to take some responsibility for His creation.
+In the end, he ends up like an elderly corporate chairman a bit out of the loop, but he manages to settle his differences with Satan, and the two retire together as friends.

 - The gods on the Discworld aren't evil, but they couldn't care less about humans except that Gods Need Prayer Badly.

 - Om gets better about this after Small Gods due to Break the Haughty.

-- And the general pantheon in The Last Hero notes that a god who doesn't want to end up dead, one way or another, needs to offer his followers something more than a lack of thunderbolts.
+- The general pantheon in The Last Hero notes that a god who doesn't want to end up dead, one way or another, needs to offer his followers something more than a lack of thunderbolts.

 - In The Name of the Wind the story of Tehlu initially portrays him as judgmental and unwilling to help anyone who doesn't meet his standards.
 Sample attitude: that man beats his wife but she's sleeping around, so they deserve each other.
 He's taught to be more compassionate by the mother of his human incarnation.

 - In So Long, and Thanks for All the Fish, we see God's Final Message to His Creation: "We apologise for the inconvenience."
-Ironically, this is something of a Crowning Moment of Awesome for this otherwise unknown God as well, because upon seeing them, Marvin actually feels good about it.
+Upon seeing them, Marvin feels good about it.